1,000+ Opportunities

 recycling@illinois. gov Notice of Nondiscrimination Notificación Sobre Actos Discriminatorios Springfield, IL 62794-9276 Missing & Exploited Children

-Based on current listing details, eligibility includes: Units of local government that operate a sharps collection station; nonprofit organizations are not mentioned as eligible on the page.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Units of local government that operate a sharps collection station; nonprofit organizations are not mentioned as eligible on the page.
+Confirm the full requirements in the official notice before applying.